/12. Integer to Roman

 Hash Table70.6% acceptance

-Given an integer value in the range [1, 3999], convert it to its Roman numeral representation as a string.
-Roman numerals are formed by combining the following symbols and values: I=1, V=5, X=10, L=50, C=100, D=500, M=1000.
-Subtractive notation is used for 4 (IV), 9 (IX), 40 (XL), 90 (XC), 400 (CD), and 900 (CM).
-Only powers of 10 (I, X, C, M) can be repeated up to three times in succession.
-Return the Roman numeral string corresponding to the input integer.
+Given an integer value n in the range [1, 3999], return its Roman numeral representation as a string.
+Roman numerals are constructed using the following symbols and values: I=1, V=5, X=10, L=50, C=100, D=500, M=1000.
+Subtractive forms are used for 4 (IV), 9 (IX), 40 (XL), 90 (XC), 400 (CD), and 900 (CM).
+Only the symbols I, X, C, and M can be repeated up to three times.
+For other values, use the subtractive form as needed.

 Example 1

-Input: integer_value=2421
+Input: n=2421

 Output: MMCDXXI